Paul Walker

 Biography

-Paul William Walker IV[3] (September 12, 1973[4] - November 30, 2013) was an American actor best known for his role as Brian O'Conner in The Fast and the Furious franchise.
-Walker first gained prominence in 1999 with roles in the teen films She's All That and Varsity Blues.
-In 2001, he gained international fame for his role in the street racing action film The Fast and the Furious (2001), a role he reprised in five of the next six installments, but died in 2013 in the middle of filming Furious 7 (2015).
+Paul William Walker IV (September 12, 1973 - November 30, 2013) was an American actor.
+Walker began his career guest-starring in several television shows such as The Young and the Restless and Touched by an Angel.
+Walker gained prominence with breakout roles in coming of age and teen films such as She's All That and Varsity Blues.
+In 2001, Walker gained international fame for his portrayal of Brian O'Conner in the street racing action film The Fast and the Furious, and would reprise the role in five of the next six installments.
+He also starred in films such as Eight Below, Timeline, Into the Blue, Joy Ride and Running Scared.

 Career

 Walker began his small screen career as a toddler, when he starred in a television commercial for Pampers.
 He began modeling at the age of two and began working on television shows in 1985, with roles in shows such as Highway to Heaven, Who's the Boss?, The Young and the Restless, and Touched by an Angel.
-That year he starred in a commercial for Showbiz Pizza.[16]
+That same year, he starred in a commercial for Showbiz Pizza.
 Walker's film career began in 1986, with the horror/comedy film Monster in the Closet.
-In 1987 he appeared in The Retaliator (aka Programmed to Kill), a low budget cyborg action film, with Robert Ginty.
+In 1987 he appeared in The Retailiator (aka Programmed to Kill), a low budget cyborg action film, with Robert Ginty.
 He and his sister Ashlie were contestants on a 1988 episode of the game show I'm Telling!; they finished in second place.
 In 1993 he played Brandon Collins on the CBS soap opera The Young and the Restless.
 He and his co-star Heather Tom, who played Victoria Newman, were nominated for Outstanding Lead Actor and Actress in a soap opera at the Youth in Film Awards.
 In 1998, Walker made his feature film debut in the comedy Meet the Deedles, which finally gained him fame.
 This subsequently led to supporting roles in the movies Pleasantville (1998), Varsity Blues (1999), She's All That (1999), and The Skulls (2000).

 Walker then starred in the crime thriller Running Scared and Walt Disney Pictures' Eight Below, both released in 2006.
 Eight Below garnered critical-acclaim and opened in first place at the box office, grossing over US$20 million during its first weekend.[17]
 During the filming of Running Scared, director Wayne Kramer stated that " is that guy on some level"[18] when comparing Walker with his character in the movie, Joey Gazelle.
 Kramer continued on to say that he "loved working with because as a director he's completely supportive of my vision of what the film is.
 And even better, he's completely game for it."[18]